 The employment assessment focuses on students' vocational skills and readiness for the job market.
 It evaluates their job-related competencies, such as communication, teamwork, time management, problem-solving, and task completion.
-Assessment methods may involve job simulations, or work-based projects to assess students' practical skills, feedback from employers or supervisors, etc.
+Assessment methods may involve job simulations, or work-based projects to assess students' practical skills, feedback from employers or supervisors, etc.\For other students, dependent on their needs, the vocational focus might involve learning about different kinds of jobs and developing an understanding of the skills needed to be a good employee.
+Some will participate in work experience opportunities within the college or in the local community or may complete a programme of class jobs to get them used to the concept of 'work'.

-Functional maths and functional English are core components of our curriculum at Q6 College.
+Functional Maths and functional English are core components of our curriculum at Q6 College.
 These subjects are seamlessly integrated into the broader curriculum, providing students with opportunities to apply mathematical and language skills in practical contexts across subjects such as leisure, community inclusion, independent living, health, and employment, ensuring a wholistic and functional approach to their education.
 English and Maths will be embedded in the daily schedule of the students, using the most motivating activities to help them work in the concepts learnt in the class.
 For instance, many students are highly driven by food.
 For that reason, we used snack and lunch time as perfect moment to encourage the social communication between the students and the staff using the different communicational tools.

 Throughout the assessment periods, Q6 ensures the use of inclusive assessment strategies that accommodate the unique learning styles and needs of special needs students.
-These may include visual supports, alternative communication methods, modified assignments, and individualized accommodations to promote fair and accurate assessment outcomes.
-This assessment is done by teacher using assessment tools as the document "PLP" and the online service "Onwards and Upwards".
+These may include visual supports, alternative communication methods, modified assignments, and individualized accommodations, referred to as transactional supports, to promote fair and accurate assessment outcomes.
+This assessment is done by teachers via termly progress reviews that are added to PLPs and Onwards & Upwards.

-The assessment method of "Upwards and Onwards" and the PLP are a dynamic and progressive approach that focuses on measuring the growth and development of students with special needs at Q6 College.
+Use of PLPs and Onwards & Upwards to assess termly progress enables a dynamic and progressive approach that focuses on measuring the growth and development of students with special needs at Q6 College.
 This method involves continuously evaluating students' progress by building upon their existing skills and knowledge, and challenging them to reach higher levels of achievement.
 It incorporates formative assessments throughout the learning process to provide ongoing feedback, identify areas of improvement, and tailor instructional strategies accordingly.
 By implementing this comprehensive assessment framework, Q6 College aims to gather meaningful data on student progress, identify areas for growth and support, and provide individualized feedback to help students thrive academically, socially, and personally.
 (Please see Assessment policy and other assessment documentation)

 Our assessment at Q6 College is based on the SCERTS learning framework, which provides a structured approach to evaluating student learning and development.
-By utilizing the SCERT framework, we ensure that our assessments are rigorous, reliable, and valid, enabling us to measure student progress accurately using the SCERTS principles:
+By utilizing the SCERTS framework, we ensure that our assessments are rigorous, reliable, and valid, enabling us to measure student progress accurately using the SCERTS principles: